FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 High: 2 | Low: 3

-|No matter the opposition, location, or position he plays – Hollingshead always shows up for the game and puts in an above average performance.
+|No matter the opposition, location, or position he plays – Hollingshead always shows up for the game and puts in an above-average performance.
 Currently the solution at left wing. – Buzz

 |3 (-)